SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 ===

-Additional arguments are accepted---pipe only handles the first.
+Additional arguments are accepted---the pipe only handles the first.